Skip to main content Skip to footer

 What is SAFe?

-Let’s go back to our cake metaphor (and not just because we skipped lunch).
+Let’s go back to our cake metaphor.

 If the Agile principle is the idea for the cake, and Scrum is the recipe, then SAFe is a bakery.
-It’s a process for baking dozens of cakes a day.
+It’s a structured process for baking dozens of cakes a day.

 The best way to do that is an assembly line.
 You’ll need a batter team, an oven team, a frosting team, and so on.